USCIS-acceptable certified translation for immigration filings.

 Marriage certificates (actas de matrimonio)

-Required for spouse-based petitions (I-130, I-485, N-400).
+Required for I-130 spousal petitions and for naturalization based on three years of marriage to a U.S. citizen.
 All national varieties translated, including ones with regional or religious-ceremony formatting.

 Divorce decrees and dissolution orders

-Required when an applicant or their spouse has a prior marriage.
+Required whenever the applicant or their spouse has a prior marriage, alongside the annulment decrees and death certificates that can terminate one.
 Court translations preserve all official seals and orders.

 Police clearance and background certificates